bluetooth-bBluetooth advertisement decoding

 Bluetooth Low Energy (BLE) defines two types of radio transmissions: data transmissions and advertising transmissions.
 Advertising is used by BLE-enabled devices to broadcast information to nearby receivers.
 These packets may be used to initiate a connection between devices (for example, a smartwatch announcing itself to a phone) or simply to transmit small pieces of information without ever establishing a connection (such as a logger broadcasting temperature values to any listener).

 Because advertising transmissions are connectionless, any BLE-capable device in range can receive them.
 The sender does not expect acknowledgments, and packets are broadcast without a guaranteed delivery mechanism.
-The structure of BLE advertising packets is defined by the official Bluetooth specification.
+The structure of BLE advertising packets is defined by the official Bluetooth specificationarrow-up-right.

 Efento loggers – BLE Advertising Behavior